 I’ve been so close to breaking down and buying mascara.
 There’s a brand that sells it in stainless steel refills, but at $48 + shipping – I can’t; I could buy 2 dozen organic cupcakes for $48!

 Mascara or 2 dozen cupcakes?
 Mascara or 2 dozen cupcakes?
 Cupcakes win every time.

-simple mascara and eyeliner
+why you’ll love DIY mascara and eyeliner

 - 1 Tablespoon Activated Charcoal: bought in bulk at Rainbow

 - 1/2 Teaspoon of Shea Butter: bought in bulk at a local boutique

 - 1 Teaspoon of Bentonite Clay: bought in bulk at Rainbow